 APA stands for the American Psychological Association.
 You’ll most likely use APA format if your paper is on a scientific topic.
-Many behavioral and social sciences use APA’s standards and guidelines.
+Many behavioral and social sciences use this organization’s standards and guidelines.

 What are behavioral sciences?
-Behavior sciences study human and animal behavior.
+Behavioral sciences study human and animal behavior.
 They can include:

 - Cognitive Science

 What are social sciences?
 Social sciences focus on one specific aspect of human behavior, specifically social and cultural relationships.
 Social sciences can include:

 - Political Science

 Many other fields and subject areas regularly use this style too.
 There are other formats and styles to use, such as MLA format and Chicago, among many, many others.
 If you’re not sure which style to use for your research assignment or project, ask your instructor.

 While writing a research paper, it is always important to give credit and cite your sources; this lets you acknowledge others’ ideas and research you’ve used in your own work.
 Not doing so can be considered plagiarism, possibly leading to a failed grade or loss of a job.
 This style is one of the most commonly used citation styles used to prevent plagiarism.
 Here’s more on crediting sources.